 Two new subparameters for [Component] – Scope and Pin_reference – are defined, to specify whether the [Component] is intended to be a whole or partial component description, and whether the [Pin] keyword refers to pins or buffer pads.
 As these subparameters are relatively minor in terms of their impact on any given IBIS file, retrofitting of existing IBIS files is easy.

+In addition, given that the interconnect treatment in IBIS under BIRD189.4 has been significantly altered, the existing [Component] keyword needs updating to keep its terminology and features consistent with the new approach to on-die and package interconnect descriptions.

 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION: